Benefits of working at Internal Affairs

 We have a comprehensive approach to learning and development.
 All employees have an individual development plan and a range of development opportunities are available for employees to build skills and enhance careers in the Department and the wider public service.
 Study assistance is available to support external development activities.

-DIA has a unique broad range of functions.
+We have a unique broad range of functions.
 All employees are encouraged to take up the many opportunities presented to them to develop their careers, including secondments across the Department.

 DIA mentoring scheme